Moldy Weed vs Trichomes: A Closer Look

 Comparing Moldy Weed vs Trichomes: Knowing the Differences on Cannabis

 When comparing mold on cannabis with trichomes, the key differences lie in their appearance and effects.
-As previously mentioned, mold appears as a white or gray fuzzy substance, whereas trichomes are tiny and crystal-like.
+Mold appears as a white or gray fuzzy substance, whereas trichomes are tiny and crystal-like.
 Moldy weed can have negative health effects, while trichomes contribute to the therapeutic benefits of cannabis.
+Mold is a sign of poor growing conditions, while trichomes indicate a healthy plant.
+In essence, one is a problem to be solved, and the other is a goal to be achieved.

 FAQs